 Characters of the 1950s from Holden Caulfield, Lolita, and Santiago in The Old Man and the Sea to Perry Mason and James Bond appear in The People We Meet in Stories.

-Robert McParland's new book is The People We Meet in Stories: Literary Characters of the 1950s.
+Robert McParland's newest book is Cultural Memory, Consciousness, and the Modernist Novel.
+Also available is The People We Meet in Stories: Literary Characters of the 1950s.
 Discover it at your local library, at Rowman and Littlefield, or on Amazon, Barnes and Noble, and other online booksellers.

 The Rock Music Imagination explores creativity in rock music.